21st Century Breakdown: Promotion and release

-Critical reception
+Reception and legacy

 Reception to 21st Century Breakdown has been generally favorable, according to aggregating website Metacritic, which reported a rating of 70/100 based on 30 critical reviews.
 Dan Silver of The Observer awarded the record four stars out of five and likened it to both Bruce Springsteen's music and the avant-garde writing of Chuck Palahniuk.
 Rolling Stones David Fricke called 21st Century Breakdown "a compound bomb of classic-rock ecstasy, no-mercy punk assault and pop-song wiles; it's like The Clash's London Calling, The Who's Quadrophenia and Hüsker Dü's Zen Arcade all compressed into 18 songs".
 Dan Cairns of The Times concluded: "Lyrically, it may succeed in capturing the contradictions, vulnerabilities and longing for harmony that thrum through Armstrong, Dirnt and Cool, their country, and humanity as a whole.
 But its real triumph, in an age of trimming, of market testing, of self-censorship and lowest common denominators, is not simply to aim insanely high, but to make it to the summit."

 Criticism centered on the concept of the record; BBC's Chris Jones said that it is "griping vaguely against 'authority and that "too many buzz words obscure incisive meaning".
 Steve Kandell of Spin wrote that the humor of American Idiot was "sorely missed" and that the energy of the album seemed "directionless".
 The Guardians Alexis Petridis indicated that "the storyline becomes impossible to follow".
 Robert Christgau of MSN Music panned the album, reserving particular distaste for the multiple songs that heavily utilize dynamics, before concluding, "I don't like right-wing Christianists either.
 But as every oppressed teen in the right-wing orbit knows full well, they're not as garbled and simplistic as Armstrong's anthems insist."
 Adam Downer of Sputnikmusic was even less receptive, calling the album "more conceptually vague/ridiculous than American Idiot", and going on to say that it "spirals out of control in its own heroic glory and never regains focus, thus ending with a product that Green Day couldn't afford to produce: an average record".
 Slant Magazine claims that "an uncanny sense of familiarity hangs over too much of the album.
 The melodies of several tracks suggest ghosts of older Green Day songs."
 Kyle Ryan at The A.V.
 Club gave the album a B+, noting it as "going [even] bolder" than American Idiot.
 Ryan also declared "21st Century Breakdown reinforces what American Idiot first revealed: Green Day should never be underestimated."

+In 2023, Paul Brannigan of Louder included the album on his list of "10 terrible punk albums with one classic song", stating the opinion that the lead single was the album's only good track.
+He wrote: "Green Day aimed to make another Big Statement, but choked on their own ambition, delivering an over-long three act collection sagging with overblown, relentlessly mediocre material."